Heiko Maas: Career in state politics

-Maas was first elected to the Saarland Parliament in 1996, under the mentorship of Oskar Lafontaine who would later leave the Social Democrats to found his own party.
-He served as Minister of the Environment, Energy and Transport from 9 November 1998 to 29 September 1999.
+Maas was first elected to the Saarland Parliament in the 1994 Saarland state election, under the mentorship of Oskar Lafontaine who would later (March 1999) leave the Social Democrats to found his own party.
+He served as Minister of the Environment, Energy and Transport from 9 November 1998 to 29 September 1999 (Klimmt cabinet).

-Maas led the SPD into the 2009 state election, in which his party only gained 24.5 percent, making it the party’s worst election result in the state.
+Maas led the SPD into the 2009 state election, in which his party only gained 24.5 percent, the party’s worst election result in the state.

 Maas was an SPD delegate to the Federal Convention for the purpose of electing the President of Germany in 2010 and 2012.

 After the 2012 state election, the SPD went into coalition with the CDU, which before that election had been governing the state in coalition with the Green Party and the Liberals.
 While the Social Democrats and Left had won enough seats to form a coalition, Maas ruled out such an alliance in favor of a coalition with the CDU led by incumbent Minister-President Annegret Kramp-Karrenbauer.
 As deputy minister-president, he took over responsibility for the economy, transport, and employment.

 Career in national politics

 Following the 2013 federal elections, Maas was part of the SPD team in the negotiations with the CDU/CSU on a coalition agreement; he was a member of the energy policy working group led by Peter Altmaier and Hannelore Kraft.
 On 17 December 2013, he was sworn in as the Minister of Justice and Consumer Protection in the third cabinet of Chancellor Angela Merkel, succeeding Sabine Leutheusser-Schnarrenberger.
 He left his position of Deputy Minister-President of the Saarland and Minister of Economy, Labor, Energy and Transport he was holding since 9 May 2012.

 Maas earned the nickname 'Prohibition Minister' by the Frankfurter Allgemeine Zeitung for his many unapproved legislative proposals.

 In June 2017, Maas disclosed to the Bild newspaper that he was the recent recipient of an unprecedented number of death threats including a bullet casing in the mailbox of his private residence.
-He attributed the threats to dissatisfaction with current German immigration policy.
+He attributed the threats to dissatisfaction with current German immigration policy since the beginning of the 2015 European migrant crisis.

+Federal Minister of Foreign Affairs

+On September 25, 2018, at the United Nations, German Foreign Minister Heiko Maas could be seen smirking alongside his colleagues at US President Donald Trump who accused Germany of becoming ‘totally dependent’ on Russian energy.

 Life after politics

-In December 2022, Maas resigned from parliament and announced his intention to leave national politics.
+In December 2022, Maas resigned from Bundestag and announced his intention to leave national politics.
 He subsequently joined the Berlin office of law firm GSK Stockmann as partner.
-In 2023, he was also elected president of the Verband der Saarhütten, a group representing employers in the Saarland steel industry.
+In January 2023, he was also elected president of the Verband der Saarhütten, a group representing employers in the Saarland steel industry.